 The fortress of Adiyaman is placed on a man made hill at the center of the town, built by the Caliph Omayyad Commander Munsur Ibn-i Cavene to defend the city against the Byzantine attacks.
 Now remaining in a destroyed standing, the fortress has three main gates.
 Today this fortress is a park.

 The ancient city of Perre, today called Pirin, is 5 kilometers from Adiyaman.
-The city ruins and 208 caves in the rocks, where there are some human relieves, are of historical importance.
+The city ruins and over 200 caves in the rocks, where there are some human relieves, are of historical importance.

 At the Adiyaman Museum you will find on display archaeological and ethnographical finds from various historical periods.
 The museum is open everyday except on Mondays.